Jeanne Baptiste d'Albert de Luynes: Her collection

-Despite a dazzling collection of art, she was one of the greatest bibliophiles of her time.
-She kept them in a large room furnished with Boulle pieces and overlooking the garden.
+In addition to a dazzling collection of art, she was one of the greatest bibliophiles of her time.
+She kept her books in a large room furnished with Boulle pieces and overlooking the garden.
 She possessed around 18,000 volumes (in Paris and her house at Meudon).
 This vast private library was sadly dispersed in 1737.
 Only 3,000 of them remained together.

 Her daughter married in 1714 to the Prince of Carignan.
-The couple had five children and through them, Jeanne Baptiste was an ancestor of the murdered princesse de Lamballe, the present Prince Napoléon and the Prince of Naples.
+The couple had five children and through them, Jeanne Baptiste was an ancestor of the murdered princesse de Lamballe, the present Prince Napoléon, the Kings of Sardinia (since 1831), the Kings of Italy (since 1861) and the Prince of Naples.